 These Mixed Berry Breakfast Muffins are a gluten-free recipe the whole family will love.
 My boys went absolutely crazy over them.
 They are not too sweet and are packed with nutrition.

-In these delicious, fluffy gluten free muffins, you will find mixed berries, banana, yogurt, honey, wild orange essential oil, oats, and chia seeds.
+In these delicious, fluffy gluten free muffins, you will find mixed berries, banana, yogurt, honey, wild orange essential oil, gluten free oats, and chia seeds.
 So basically, it’s a breakfast smoothie muffin!

 Wild Orange essential oil may help protect against seasonal and environmental allergens, uplift your mind and body, and provide needed antioxidants.
 Keep in mind that essential oils will lose some potency due to the heat from cooking.
 This oil can also be diffused or diluted and applied topically.
 Learn more about essential oils use and safety in this fantastic guide to oils book.